 What factors can affect the distance a 45 ACP bullet can travel?

-Factors such as the type of firearm, barrel length, bullet weight, powder charge, and environmental conditions can all affect the distance a 45 ACP bullet can travel.
+The type of firearm, barrel length, bullet weight, powder charge, bullet design, and environmental conditions (wind, altitude, temperature, humidity) all influence how far the bullet will go.

 Is it safe to shoot a 45 ACP bullet into the air?